SIMEXP/fmriprep-denoise-benchmark/paper.md

 e.g. auto-regressive modeling.
 In this case, a simple strategy using motion parameters, average activity in select brain compartments, and global signal regression should be preferred.
-Importantly, we found that certain denoising strategies behave inconsistently across datasets and/or versions of fMRIPrep, or had a different behavior than in previously published benchmarks, especially ICA-AROMA.
+Importantly, we found that certain denoising strategies behave inconsistently across datasets and/or versions of fMRIPrep, or had a different behavior than in previously published benchmarks.
 These results demonstrate that a reproducible denoising benchmark can effectively assess the robustness of conclusions across multiple datasets and software versions.
-Technologies such as BIDS-App [@bidsapp], the Jupyter Book [@jupyter] and Neurolibre [@neurolibre] provided the infrastructure to publish the metadata and report figures.
-Readers can reproduce the report figures beyond the ones reported in the published manuscript.
+In addition to reproducing core computations, interested readers can also reproduce or modify the figures of the article using the Jupyter Book project [@jupyter] and the Neurolibre [@neurolibre] reproducible preprint server.
 With the denoising benchmark, we hope to provide useful guidelines for the community, and that our software infrastructure will facilitate continued development as the state-of-the-art advances.